bwagner5/docker-mozilla-investigator/README.md

 #### Getting Started:

 - Execute `start_mig.sh`
-- `cd client` and run `docker run -i mig/client`
+  - Create First Investigator
     - Enter password `mig`
     - Type `create investigator`
     - Give the investigator any name (e.g. Mig Investigator)
     - Give the investigator a public key (or use the one provided in the container at path `/root/mig_investigator_pubkey.asc`)
     - Confirm with `y`

-** You can start more agents by cd'ing to the agent dir and executing `docker run -d mig/agent`
+  - Get Public Key of Scheduler Investigator
+    - Type `investigator 1`
+    - Type `pubkey`
+    - Copy the whole key (including header and footers) and paste into the GO array under `$REPOHOME/agent/mig-agent-conf.go` in index 1 (not 0).
+  - If you used the given key for your custom investigator, you do not need to copy it into the agent conf.
+If you did not, then follow the previous steps for your investigator.
+  - `exit` out of the client container
+  - Restart MIG Core with Auth ON
+    - execute the `restart_api_with_auth_on.sh`
+  - Start agents (you can execute as many times as you want for multiple agents)
+    - execute the `start_agent.sh`